MikeFloresca/MikeFloresca.github.io/README.md

 ### 3 Reminders to stay in that mindset
 - _Challenges_

-Viewing challenges as an oppotunity instead of an obstabcle
+Viewing challenges as an opportunity to expand your knowledge.
+Instead of avoiding it, embrace it!

+- _Perspective_